Whitepaper: Ultimate Guide to Security Questionnaires

 It’s important to make sure your team is aware of the unique compliance requirements of each potential vendor to ensure you send all necessary security assessment questionnaires.

-3. Create a Custom Questionnaire
+3. Create a custom questionnaire

 While industry-standard questionnaires cover much of the fundamental information you need to gauge your vendors’ security programs, new security risks outside of these standards are emerging daily across your third-party attack surface.